wellcomecollection/docs/rfcs/051-concepts-adapters/README.md

     "<values of skos:altLabel>"
   ]
 }
 ```

+where the document `_id` is a QName-type identifier (but using an underscore instead of a slash so as not to cause headaches in ES).

+We might also want to add some metadata about the source data provenance (eg the date that the dump is from).

 ### Ingesting changes

 _This section is a bit speculative - we don't necessarily need the answers right now._

 We can start by just writing all of the source into an empty index - this is inefficient and we won't know what (if anything) changed, but it will never be wrong.

+We want to know what's changed in the source data because we want to trigger downstream activity based on updates.
 To know what's changed, we have to start comparing to what's there already.

 This is of course very inefficient, but we can pass that inefficiency onto the ES cluster by using the [`doc_as_upsert`](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-update.html#doc_as_upsert) feature of the `update` API alongside the [`noop`](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-update.html#_detect_noop_updates) feature: with a single API call we'll be able to know whether anything was added.

-This leaves us with detecting deletions: the least likely kind of change.
+This leaves us with detecting deletions: the least likely kind of change (in fact, we're not sure if it ever happens?).
 I don't think this needs to be addressed right now - if it's something we become aware of we can just write into an empty index again.

 ## Questions